Meredith A. DeMent

-Ms. DeMent assists clients with tariff classification, valuation, country-of-origin marking, import restraints, duty-preference programs, and other related matters.
-She has experience with customs prior disclosures, penalty petitions, compliance audits, trade litigation, and enforcement actions before US Customs and Border Protection.
-Ms. DeMent also advises clients on international trade due diligence in connection with cross-border transactions, strategic customs planning, and the design, implementation, and administration of effective compliance programs.
+Meredith assists clients with issues involving valuation, country-of-origin, tariff classification, free trade agreements, duty preference programs and trade enforcement actions, such as the ongoing actions pursuant to Section 301 of the Trade Act of 1974 and Section 232 of the Trade Expansion Act of 1962.
+She has experience with customs prior disclosures, penalty petitions, compliance audits, enforcement actions before US Customs and Border Protection, as well as trade litigation before the US Court of International Trade and the US Court of Appeals for the Federal Circuit.
+Meredith also advises clients on international trade due diligence in connection with mergers and acquisitions, strategic customs planning, and the design, implementation and administration of effective compliance programs.

 Professional Associations and Memberships

 - District of Columbia~United States (2016)

 - U.S. Court of Appeals, Federal Circuit~United States (2011)